Pumkko/QuiVeutGagnerDeLargentEnMasse/README.md

 # LearnAngularTest
-This project makes no sense i just wanted to have fun
+This project makes no sense i just wanted to have fun and learn about cypress